The Movie Monster Game: Gameplay

+The game involves the player choosing one of six movie monsters to play as, a scenario for them to play through, and finally a city for the scenario to take place.
 The gameplay is depicted on a movie screen in front of a movie theater crowd simulating an actual monster movie.
 Each scenario even starts off with an advertisement, (for popcorn and "Gummi Glogs"; in the Apple II version "Godzilla Mouthwash" is also featured), and other attractions, (such as promotions for Epyx's own Summer Games) before the "Feature Presentation" of the game begins.

-The game includes 5 different scenarios for the player to play through: